pwelke/beamer_compress/README.md

 ## Usage

-The script requires ``python>=3.8``, the python package ``python-poppler`` as well as the command line utility ``pdftk`` to be available on your system.
+The script requires ``python>=3.8`` (for f-strings) as well as the command line utility ``pdftk`` to be available on your system.
 The script was tested on Ubuntu 20.04, where these requirements can be fulfilled by running

 ```
-sudo pip install python-poppler
 sudo apt install pdftk
 ```